-logic is the logic to execute upon entry
+logic-is the logic to execute upon entry

-InterruptedException When this schedulable is interrupted by javax.realtime.
+InterruptedException-When this schedulable is interrupted by javax.realtime.

-Schedulable.interrupt()101 or javax.realtime.AsynchronouslyInterruptedException.
+Schedulable.interrupt() or javax.realtime.AsynchronouslyInterruptedException. fire() while waiting for the reference count to go to zero.

-ScopedCycleException when the caller is a schedulable and this invocation would break the single parent rule.
+ScopedCycleException-when the caller is a schedulable and this invocation would break the single parent rule.